History of Wimberley Texas

 The Presence of Native Americans

-Before European settlers arrived, Native American tribes, mainly the Tonkawa and later the Comanche, lived in what is now Wimberley.
+Before European settlers arrived, Native American tribes lived in Wimberley, mainly the Tonkawa and later the Comanche.

 These tribes used the rich resources of the Blanco River and Cypress Creek.
 They included fish, fertile land, and water.